thanhbrandon/Delivery-Routing-and-Tracking-Simulation/README.md

 	•   delivery zip code
 	•   package weight
-	•   delivery status (i.e., at the hub, en route, or delivered), including the delivery time ChainingHashTable has a search function that takes the package ID and returns the delivery address, delivery deadline, delivery city, delivery zip code, package weight, delivery status and any notes.
+	•   delivery status (i.e., at the hub, en route, or delivered), including the delivery time HashTable has a search function that takes the package ID and returns the delivery address, delivery deadline, delivery city, delivery zip code, package weight, delivery status and any notes.

 C.  Write an original program that will deliver all packages and meet all requirements using the attached supporting documents “Salt Lake City Downtown Map,” “WGUPS Distance Table,” and “WGUPS Package File.”